 Spread over 20 hectares and named after Peter Anthony Prince, the founder of the Eau Claire Lumber Mill; the Prince’s Island Park Calgary is an urban park in an island on the Bow River.
 Home to the great pathways, open spaces and quiet getaways, it’s the perfect green oasis on the edge of downtown.
 It’s also home to the prestigious River Café and the Calgary Folk Music Festival.

 In case you hadn't guessed, Courthouse Park is a park right next to Calgary’s courthouse.
 It's a open space of flower beds, grassy areas and pathways and it’s a fantastic place to settle grab a picnic lunch with coworkers during lunch hour.

 Downtown is the focal point for public art in Calgary and brings together history and modern art to highlight Calgary’s exciting art scene.
 ‘Women are Persons!’ in Olympic Plaza brings to life the history Alberta’s Famous Five.
 On the opposite side of downtown is the Delta Garden which brings the many flows of Calgarians in an out of downtown towards the Peace Bridge and the Bow River.
-Along Stephen Avenue, seven local artists have transformed park benches as part of the Sitting Pretty exhibit.
 No matter what street you stroll down, you are likely to stumble upon a piece of public art.

 Olympic Plaza is a beautiful destination for residents and workers alike to enjoy during lunch hour.
 The Plaza was built in 1988 for the Olympic Winter Games and has the only refrigerated outdoor ice surface in the city.